ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 UIP A a a (refl a) q : refl a ≡ q
 ```

-## Heterogenous Equality
+## Heterogeneous Equality

 The formation rule asserts that both sides of the equality must have the same type.
-We can loosen this condition to create _heterogenous_ or _John Major_ equality, as coined by Conor McBride.
+We can loosen this condition to create _heterogeneous_ or _John Major_ equality, as coined by Conor McBride.
 The eliminator is then adjusted accordingly.
-Just as for the usual homogenous equality with J, this could also be equivalently defined as a inductive type.
+Just as for the usual homogeneous equality with J, this could also be equivalently defined as a inductive type.

 ```
    Γ ⊢ a : A